LCAS/teaching/README.md

-CMP3641M
+LCAS Teaching Repo
 ========

-Material for the CMP3641M course
+A repository for all the teaching stuff